 CCO Guidance: Community Health Assessments and Community Health Improvement Plans provides guidance to CCOs regarding how OHA defines a "shared" CHA/CHP and when their next CHA/CHP deliverable is due.
 CCOs are also now required to incorporate at least two health priorities and strategies from OHA's State Health Improvement Plan.
 See additional information on SHIP health priorities and strategies.

-In 2018, the Transformation Center provided a CHA/CHP training for CCOs to partner with local public health and Tribal health departments, hospitals and local mental health authorities to collaboratively develop CHAs and CHPs.
-If this training becomes available again in the future, it will be announced here.
-The training is built on best practices from several industries; the Mobilizing for Action through Planning and Partnerships mode; and previous state CHA/CHP alignment work.
+The Transformation Center provides a CHA/CHP training for CCOs to partner with local public health and Tribal health departments, hospitals, and local mental health authorities to collaboratively develop CHAs and CHPs.
+The training is built on best practices from several industries; The Mobilizing for Action through Planning and Partnerships mode; and previous state CHA/CHP alignment work.
 All training resources are available in the table below.
-If you have questions about the training or available resources, please contact Anona Gund (firstname.lastname@example.org).

-The Oregon Public Health Assessment Tool (OPHAT) is a web-based data query system for community health assessments.
-OPHAT is available for free to all state, county and tribal public health agencies in Oregon, as well as hospitals and CCOs engaged in their community health assessments.
-To set up an OPHAT user account, contact: OPHAT.Administration@state.or.us
+The Oregon Public Health Assessment Tool (OPHAT) is the Oregon Public Health Division's web-based data query system for community health assessments.
+OHPAT is available for free to all state, county and tribal public health agencies in Oregon, as well as hospitals and CCOs engaged in their community health assessments.
+To set up an OPHAT account, contact